davissp14/terminal_tabs/README.md

 ## tasks.yml

- Create a task to be opened and executed in a new terminal tab.
+ Specify tasks to be opened and executed in a separate terminal tabs.

    Examples: